South African Class 8E: Orientation and features

 The centre cab Class 8E has large grilles on the sides of both hoods on one side and a grille on the side of only the left hand side hood when viewed from the other side.
-The no. 1 end will be at the viewer's left when observing the locomotive from the side with grilles on both hoods.
+The no. 1 end is the end with only a grille on one side.

 The pictures alongside of no. E8008 with both hood covers removed, illustrate the different equipment installed inside the two ends of the locomotive.

 The locomotive has solid state electrical control circuitry with a thyristor-controlled chopper supplying the four traction motors.
 Since the conventional accelerating resistors could be omitted which are used on mainline electric locomotives, considerable energy saving was accomplished on heavy shunting duties.

 The bogies are based on those of the Class 6E, but with a rubber secondary suspension system which provides maximum adhesive force to the locomotive when starting from rest.
 The locomotive was designed to be operated by a crew of one and has two driving stations in the cab.

 Service

 The Class 8E was initially placed in service on the Witwatersrand, but a large number of them were later allocated to Durban and to other locations in Natal.
 Some are also employed at Beaconsfield in Kimberley, at Postmasburg in the Northern Cape and at Nelspruit in Mpumalanga.
 Apart from a short period in the early 1980s when one served as the station pilot in Cape Town, working between the mainline platforms at Cape Town station and the passenger carriage yard at Culemborg, the Class 8E is unknown in the Western Cape.

 They are powerful shunters and popular with their drivers, even though problems are sometimes experienced with start-up or failures while working at coastal centres such as at Umbilo in Durban.
-This is attributed to the damp climate which causes start-up contacter failures.
+This is attributed to the damp climate which causes start-up contactor failures.
 Beginning in 2007, they were gradually equipped with air conditioning units for added crew comfort, similar to those installed in the Class 18E.
 The air conditioning unit is mounted on the running board to the right of the cab on the right hand side of the locomotive.